Creating a Naming Convention for Azure

 - Assign resources a name which makes it more probable that no one will ever dare to remove it, since they’ll think that it could be running something important.
 Even more so after you’ve left the company.

 - Make sure to give resources a name that makes it easier to expose it to the Internet in an insecure way.
-This saves time when accessing the resource from the comfort of your own home using your private laptop.
+This saves time when accessing the resource from the comfort of your own home using your own laptop.

 - Ensure that monitoring, security monitoring, and security reviews are less likely to identify non-compliance and issues or will require more effort.
 This will result in you having to do less work with remediation/mitigation and can spend more time experimenting with cool new tech instead.